 - 1. Calculate your sampling frequency; every n^{th} fish that will ensure that fish are sampled throughout the entire offload from start to finish. - a.
-Find a starting sample frequency (n) as $1/(\text{sampling rate in } \frac{\text{Table } 1.1}{\text{Table } 1.1})$. - i.
-For a sample rate of 1% = 0.01, you sample 1 in every 100 fish (n = $100 = 1 \div .01$). - b.
+Find a starting sample frequency (n) as $1/(\text{sampling rate in } \frac{\text{Table 1.1}}{1})$. - i.
+For a sample rate of 1%=0.01, you sample 1 in every 100 fish (n = $100 = 1 \div .01$). - b.
 When you actively sample a fish, you will need to lower the starting frequency (n) to account for fish that pass by while you are actively sampling.
 For example, if about 10 fish go by while you are sampling at an initial sampling rate of 1%, then you would adjust your n from 100 to 90.
 The amount you adjust will depend on the speed of the offload. - c.
 You should become adept at choosing an appropriate n such that reaching the end of the landing and obtaining the required target weight occur at the same time. - d.
 In IPHC Regulatory Area 2A, you might have a partner, and in this case you will not need to adjust the n as they will be able to count Pacific halibut that go by and collect them as needed while you are sampling. - 2.
 For each landing, randomly choose a starting fish from the numbers between one and n inclusively.
-For example, if your n is 5, choose a random starting number from one to five. - a.
+For example, if your n is 5, choose a random starting number from one to five.
+NOTE: This should be the n you calculated, not the adjusted n, see example at the end of this section. - a.
 For IPHC Regulatory Area 2A, the landings are small and might consist of fewer than ten fish.
 Therefore, choose a starting fish at the start of the season and maintain a tally of the fish from every sampled landing, sampling your nth fish throughout the season until you are done with sampling for the season. - 3.
-Sample this nth fish by removing the otolith and obtaining a fin clip, fork length, and weight.
+Sample this nth fish by removing the otolith and obtaining a fin clip, fork length, and weight. - 4.
+Return the sampled fish to the line.

-- 4. Return the sampled fish to the line. - 5.
-Count the passing fish until you reach n and sample this fish.
+- 5. Count the passing fish until you reach n and sample this fish.
 Note, that you do not count the fish passing while you are sampling your previously selected fish. - 6.
-Repeat steps 4-5 until you have reached the end of the landing, or the target sample weight has been obtained (Step 6 in Section 1.9).
+Repeat steps 4-5 until you have reached the end of the landing, or the target sample weight has been obtained (Step 7 in Section 1.10).